 Photo: Paul McCredie

-From December 10, 2021 Old St Paul's will be open under ORANGE in the traffic light system.
-If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
-Please stay home if you’re sick.
+Old St Paul’s is open under ORANGE in the traffic light system.
+If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
+At this time, we do not require Vaccine Passes for entry to our visitor sites, however this may be reviewed in line with our Covid-19 policy settings.
+You can check our website on the day of your visit for the most up-to-date information and please stay home if you’re unwell.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Old St Paul’s is located 350m from Parliament.

 Take any train to Wellington station, which is a 5-minute walk to Old St Paul’s.